DOMjudge/domjudge/doc/manual/develop.rst

   lib/vendor/bin/phpunit -c webapp/phpunit.xml.dist --filter \
     'App\\Tests\\Controller\\Jury\\PrintControllerTest::testPrintingDisabledJuryIndexPage

-Note that most IDE's have support for running tests inside of them, so you don't have to type these filters manually.
+Note that most IDEs have support for running tests inside of them, so you don't have to type these filters manually.
 If you use such an IDE, just make sure to specify the `webapp/phpunit.xml.dist` file as a PHPUnit configuration file and it should work.